-Like cork, bamboo flooring is another great option if you want a natural, wood look with pets.
+Like cork, bamboo flooring is another great option if you want a natural, wood-like look with pets.

-It is extremely durable, stain resistant, and scratch resistant.
+It is extremely durable, stain-resistant, and scratch-resistant.
 So, you can feel at ease as you watch your pet run across your brand-new floors.

 Bamboo flooring is also easy to maintain.
 So, whatever your pet drags into the house from the outside is easy to clean up.